 After nine profiles on downtown speakeasies, my series is coming to a close.
 It’s been quite a ride, filled with cocktails that stretch the imagination (and the taste buds), secret entrances, ghost stories, and reminders of Austin’s rich history.
 This series has provided a glimpse into the speed at which Austin is changing, as well as the importance of not forgetting our city’s roots.[Read more…]

 You’ve seen them.
-Young men roaming the city, with an eye for adventure and matching t-shirts.
+Young men roaming the city, with matching t-shirts and an eye for adventure.
 They touch down in Austin on Thursday or Friday, live their best lives for as long as they can, and then go back to whatever reality they came from.

 Bachelor parties are everywhere in Austin, and for good reason.
-Our city offers the best food, drink, and outdoor activities.
-There’s the amazing weather, and accessibility within the city that makes it easy to navigate from place to place.
-If you’re planning a bachelor party in Austin, know you have options–most of all the option to keep it uncomplicated and fun.[Read more…]
+Our city offers the best food, drink, and group activities.
+Accessibility within the city that makes it easy to navigate from place to place.
+And of course, the warm weather.
+If you’re planning a bachelor party in Austin, know you have options and–most importantly–the opportunity to keep it uncomplicated and fun.[Read more…]

 For the latest installment of my Austin speakeasy series, I visited Garage, a cocktail bar in–you guessed it–a garage.
 Like so many speakeasies in Austin, if you don’t know what you’re looking for, you may miss it.

 Look for a parking garage on Colorado Street, directly south of Dirty Sixth.
 There, set back away from the street, is a set of doors where entering may stop time altogether.
 At least, I learned, that is the intent.[Read more…]